MingpeiCang/MingpeiCang.github.io/content/authors/admin/_index.md

 ## About Me

 Mingpei Cang is a PhD candidate in smart manufacturing at the Hong Kong University of Science and Technology.
-His research interests include process optimization of high-resolution projection SLA 3D printer, development of in-situ monitoring solutions for SLA 3D printing, and design & analysis of mechanical metamaterials.
+His research interests include process optimization of high-resolution projection SLA 3D printer, development of in-situ monitoring solutions for SLA 3D printing, and design of mechanical metamaterials.

 <!-- Her research interests include distributed robotics, mobile computing and programmable matter.
 She leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks. -->